ThalesGroup/CipherTrust_Application_Protection/pkcs11/VAE/csharp/README.md

 ## Prerequisites:
 In order to run VPkcs11_Sample :
 > - .NET Core 3.1 or higher must be installed.<br>
-> - CADP.NetCore NuGet package must be installed.
+> - CipherTrust.CADP.NETCore NuGet package must be installed.
 > - Vormetric Key Agent must be install and registered with a Data Security Manager (DSM).

 ## Note:
-Vormetric Key Agent can be found in CADP .NetCore NuGet installed directory.
+Vormetric Key Agent can be found in CipherTrust.CADP.NETCore NuGet installed directory.

 ## Compilation:
 You can build the sample either from Visual Studio or dotnet cli through the command `dotnet build -c Release`